TheGriffin518/Brick-Breaker/README.md

 extending the abstract
 [<code>Game</code>](http://cobweb.cs.uga.edu/~mec/fxgame/com/michaelcotterell/game/Game.html)
 class and implemeting the [<code>update</code>](http://cobweb.cs.uga.edu/~mec/fxgame/com/michaelcotterell/game/Updateable.html#update-com.michaelcotterell.game.Game-com.michaelcotterell.game.GameTime-) method.
+The engine abstracts all the details of running the game loop.
+Anything that is put in the <code>update</code> method is automatically executed once per iteration of the game loop after the game starts.
 Here is an example of a small game that is written using the engine:

 ```java
 import com.michaelcotterell.game.Game;